D. W. Wood, PhD (Chair)—medical sociology, evaluation research, quantitative methodology, substance abuse prevention and

 This is an academically-oriented program.
 It is designed to provide the student with a firm foundation in sociological theory, methods, and research so the student is prepared to engage in professional research and university teaching.

 The second phase provides advanced training in areas of concentration and dissertation research.
 The course requirement in this phase is to take three additional credits of substantive courses at the 600 level or above.
-In addition, the student is required to take a written and oral comprehensive examination on two selected areas of concentration, write a dissertation proposal, finish writing and orally defend a dissertation.
+In addition, the student is required to take a written and oral comprehensive examination on two selected areas of concentration, write a dissertation proposal, perform the approved dissertation research, finish writing and orally defend a dissertation.

 Preferably by the fifth semester, all PhD students must take a comprehensive examination from the dissertation committee.
 The written examination covers two broadly defined research areas, as determined by the student and the dissertation committee.
 The student develops a bibliography for each area, and the dissertation committee makes up questions from each.
 After the student has taken the written examination, the dissertation committee evaluates the results and proceeds to hold a closed oral examination to determine whether or not the student is prepared to undertake dissertation research.